-Fast forward to today and I’m running a successful ten-person company with over $1.5 million in sales, $2.5 million in investment raised.
-And we got accepted into the exclusive Y Combinator startup accelerator program – what Huffington Post famously called, “The Harvard of Silicon Valley.”
+Fast forward to today and I’m running a successful ten-person company with over $1.5 million in sales, $2.5 million in investments raised.
+We even got accepted into the exclusive Y Combinator startup accelerator program – what Huffington Post famously called, “The Harvard of Silicon Valley.”

 So how did I get here?

 I’ll be honest—starting a company is hard work—but it shouldn’t be as hard as it is.